 Elon Musk’s Tweets

-Tweets from Tesla and SpaceX CEO Elon Musk have been known to affect the value of cryptocurrencies.
+Tweets from Tesla and SpaceX C.E.O.
+Elon Musk have been known to affect the value of cryptocurrencies.
 The price of Bitcoin has dropped recently, in part because Musk has voiced his worries about the cryptocurrency’s effect on the environment.

 China’s Crackdown on Cryptocurrency Mining